Anne Emerson-Photographer, Poet and Writer

 She muddies in her multi-colors,

-sits on steps, feels the joys of work and rainbows.
+sits on stoop, and feels a joy in work and rainbows.